Connect Classroom Learning with Societal Issues

 A successful service learning project requires cooperation at many levels: from students, community partners, institutional administration, and departments.
 Thus, there are many pathways to creating a robust environment for service learning.

-- Opportunities to integrate disciplines or create partnerships around a central theme (a water cycle mural project combining art and science, for example).
+- Seek out opportunities to integrate disciplines or create partnerships around a central theme (a water cycle mural project combining art and science, for example).

 - Convey to students why a research experience is important for them (e.g. a product to share with potential employers or graduate advisors).